Snyk MCP experimental

 CLI command to:

-Invoke Snyk scans: Trigger security scans for code, dependencies, or configurations in your codebase in your current MCP context.
+Invoke Snyk scans: Trigger CLI security scans for code, dependencies, or configurations in your codebase in your current MCP context.

 Retrieve results: Obtain Snyk security findings directly in your MCP-enabled tool or environment.